 Putting this all together, Maimonides asserts a parallel between the transformativeness of the elements and the transformativeness of the forces, resulting in the idea of a single force (koakh ha-m'kesher) behind all things, maintaining their harmony.
 Sometimes he calls it "nature."
-R. Even-Shmuel terms this force "self-preservation" (shmirat ha-kiyum).
+Even-Shmuel terms this force "self-preservation" (shmirat ha-kiyum).

-There are also disharmonious forces.
+But there are also disharmonious forces.
 The rotating sphere forces imbalance in those four static sublunar elements.
-According to Maimonides, this causes meteorological and geological disturbances, including catastrophes like hurricanes and earthquakes.
+This causes meteorological and geological disturbances, including catastrophes like hurricanes and earthquakes.
 This goes beyond what we know.
 He says that if nature were intelligent these disasters would not happen.
 This could be true, and it does undergird his distinction between mind and nature.
-Though there may be such a thing as the wisdom of nature, Maimonides reminds us that nature's wisdom is of a general character, a natural law, like "nature does nothing in vain."
-But this is not at all like the application of mind to specific instances.
+Though there may be such a thing as the wisdom of nature, Maimonides reminds us that nature's wisdom is of a general character, a natural law, not at all like the application of mind to specific instances.